hummingbot/hbui-boilerplate-webpack/README.md

-# Boiletplate project for CoinAlpha DSM
+# Boilerplate project for CoinAlpha DSM

 This is a boilerplate project to quickly start a React application using the CoinAlpha DSM files (elements, components, constants).